Plan new systems before they are built. Map existing code after it ships.One portable structure for review, migration, audits, and governed change.

 curl -fsSL https://brik64.com/cli/install.sh | bashDeveloper Notes

-BRIK64 started from a simple frustration: AI can generate code faster than teams can understand what changed.
-These notes capture the product shape we are building toward: local review first, portable logic artifacts, and a closed beta platform for teams that need shared evidence.
+BRIK64 started from a simple frustration: AI changes code faster than teams can understand it.
+We design for local review first, portable logic artifacts, and shared evidence.

-"BRIK64 is built for teams that need to review generated software as declared logic, not as a wall of raw text edits."
+"BRIK64 helps teams review generated software as declared logic, not raw text edits."

-"The useful signal is not how many files changed.
-It is which logic boundary changed, what evidence moved, and who needs to approve it."
+"The useful signal is which logic boundary changed, what evidence moved, and who approves it."

-"AI-generated modules need a portable structure reviewers can inspect before the work spreads into runtime code and release artifacts."
+"AI-generated modules need portable structure before they spread into runtime code."

 Compliance & Governance